List of The Grudge characters: Maria Kirk

-Maria Kirk (portrayed by Rosa Blasi) is the wife of Peter Kirk.
+Maria Kirk (portrayed by Rosa Blasi) is married to Peter Kirk.
 After waking up one morning, she witnesses her husband's suicide.
 Maria was later questioned by Karen regarding her husband before his death.
 She was also unaware of Kayako's love/obsession for Peter but is yet untouched by the curse as she has not entered the house herself.

 Maria is very loosely based on Manami Kobayashi from Ju-On: The Curse, though unlike Manami, she is not pregnant nor is she murdered by Takeo.

 The Grudge 2

 Allison Fleming

 Arielle's performance was so positive she was nominated for a teen choice award.

 Allison Fleming (portrayed by Arielle Kebbel) is a new American schoolgirl from Chicago, Illinois USA who attends Tokyo International School in Tokyo, Japan.
 Two popular American and Japanese schoolgirls, Vanessa and Miyuki, pretend to be her friends.
 They take her to the Saeki Family house and lock her in the closet, only to find that the door is stuck when they try to open it.
 She sees Aubrey's ghost there (which the audience is supposed to think is Kayako), and as a result the curse falls upon her.
 As the film goes on, she is constantly haunted by the curse, and it begins to take the lives of people around her, including Vanessa and Miyuki.
 She manages to avoid the curse through her entire stay at Japan, but nearly loses all of her sanity when Jake sees her being helped by her parents in the apartment complex hallway.
 During her stay in the apartments she is constantly tormented by Kayako, Toshio, Vanessa and Miyuki.
 She is finally killed by Kayako after a couple of nights at home; the ghost appears in the shadows of her own hood and takes her life right in front of Jake, then proceeds to attack him.

 Allison is the cause of the curse gathering in the apartment complex in the first place.
 It is quite possible that her parents were cursed by her, and her parents later spread the curse to Jake's parents while they were together at a dinner they were talking about going out to.
-Allison is the final one killed.
+Allison is the final one killed in the second film.

 In The Grudge 3, it is revealed that Allison's body was never found.

 She is the American counterpart of Izumi Toyama from Ju-On: The Grudge.